AyoubSelmi/Employee-Data-Pipeline/README.md

 ## Introduction
 This project focuses on building a secure data pipeline to process employee data by extracting it from csv file, masking sensitive information, and loading it into Google BigQuery.
 The final stage involves developing a web-based dashboard to visualize the data securely, and using new calculated fields, to provide actionable insights without exposing sensitive details.
 This project demonstrates secure data engineering practices on Google Cloud Platform (GCP) and data visualization techniques.

-We will use Cloud Composer for orchestration, Cloud Storage for data storage, Cloud Data Fusion for data transformation, BigQuery as the data warehouse, and Looker for data visualization.
+We will use Cloud Composer for orchestration, Cloud Storage for data storage, Cloud Data Fusion for data transformation, BigQuery as the data warehouse, and Looker Studio for data visualization.

 ## Analysing the business requirements
 The Employee Data Pipeline and Dashboard will provide:
 1. **Data Extraction** – Collect employee data from a CSV file.
 2. **Data Masking** – Identify and mask sensitive employee data such as social security numbers, salary information, passwords and phone numbers.
 3. **Data Loading** – Load the masked employee data securely into Google BigQuery for further processing and analysis.
-4. **Dashboard Visualization** – Develop a secure, web-based dashboard to visualize the employee data using Looker.
+4. **Dashboard Visualization** – Develop a secure, web-based dashboard to visualize the employee data using Looker Studio.
 The dashboard will provide insights while ensuring sensitive information remains protected.

 ## Architecture
 ![Project Architecture](images/architecture.png)